syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Filtering.md

 SfDataGrid allows you to clear the applied filtering by setting the `SfDataGrid.View.Filter` property to `null`.

-The below code example illustrates how to clear the applied filtering in SfDataGrid.
+The below code example illustrates how to clear the applied filtering in `SfDataGrid`.

 {% highlight c# %}
 // Code-Behind